 Prepare your Vehicle for Cooler Weather: Car Care Checklist

 As the weather changes, AAA recommends a seasonal check up to help keep your vehicle running smoothly.
-By using a checklist, you can determine your car's Fall maintenance needs.
+By using a checklist, you can determine your car's fall and winter maintenance needs.
 You can do a visual inspection of your car to start and then make an appointment at your local AAA Car Care Center for an inspection by a certified technician.
-Here's a quick checklist to get you started.
+Here's a quick checklist to get you started:

 - Check to see that all interior and exterior lights are working properly.
 Make sure the lenses of your headlights and taillights are clean and replace any burnt-out bulbs.